Day One of freedom for Mideast swap club

 "You have to start with something," his father, Noam, told reporters.
 "Gilad feels well.
 He needs time for himself."

-Israeli soldier Shalit, 25, looked hollow-eyed and white-skinned under his baseball cap in photographs published on Wednesday.
-But he was smiling a little less shyly.

-Like the pale, lean Palestinian men exploring Gaza's most modern hotel, Shalit will need time to acclimatise himself to strange surroundings -- things like mirrored elevators, smart phones, helpful waiters.
+The 25-year-old Israeli soldier looked hollow-eyed and white-skinned.
+Like the pale, lean Palestinian men exploring Gaza's most modern hotel, he will need time to acclimatize himself to strange surroundings -- things like mirrored elevators, smart phones, helpful waiters.

 "The first day of freedom feels like being reborn," said Salem Thwaib, a 30-year-old from Bethlehem who did 10 years of his life term in an Israel jail for helping a Hamas suicide bomber whose vest failed to explode.